RobloxAPI/doc/CONTRIBUTING.md

 Such pull requests will be closed, and the writer should resubmit each document individually.

-See the [stages](meta/stages.md) document for more information about partial documents.

-See the [branches](meta/branches.md) document for more information about branches in this repository.
+See the [branches](meta/branches.md) page for more information about branches in this repository.